 If you possess lesser qualifications, such as an Ordinary degree in science or engineering, but also have appropriate professional or industrial experience, you may be eligible for entry to the Postgraduate Diploma.
 You would be required to have at least two years’ industrial experience.
 On successful completion of the Postgraduate Diploma, you would then be invited to join our MSc course.

 Months of entry

-Our MSc in Advanced Thin Film Technologies is ideal for engineering or science graduates planning a career in research, development, production and/ or business involving thin film technologies and continuing personal development of current industry professionals.
+Our MSc in Advanced Thin Film Technologies is ideal for engineering or science graduates planning a career in research, development, production and/or business involving thin film technologies and continuing personal development of current industry professionals.

-About the programme Thin film technologies are key enablers in a wide range of global research, development, manufacturing, industrial and high technology applications and products.
-This unique programme has appeal for a global audience.
-The programme provides up-to-date coverage of evolving thin film technologies and latest developments in the field.
+Our unique course provides up-to-date coverage of evolving thin film technologies and latest developments in the field.
 It develops the multi-disciplinary skills needed for professional development within this rapidly expanding field and forms the basis for future professional chartered engineer and/or physicist status.
-Programme delivery is provided by staff within the University’s Institute of Thin Films, Sensors and Imaging.
-The programme delivery also includes input from an industrial advisory group thus ensuring that the programme content is aligned with industrial requirements, applications and includes the latest technological developments.